German-Algerian Energy Partnership

 The German-Algerian Energy Partnership was founded in 2015 with the signing of a Joint Memorandum of Understanding.
 The Energy Partnership is the central instrument for institutionalised dialogue on energy policy between Germany and Algeria.
 It aims to contribute to the global energy transition and to support Algeria's progress in developing renewable energy sources.
 Despite considerable potential for renewable energy, especially solar and wind energy, the share of energy generation from renewable sources in Algeria is still low.
 In order to develop and implement a national energy policy for an environmentally sustainable energy supply, Algeria draws on Germany’s experience with the transition to renewable energy.

 The project to support the German-Algerian Energy Partnership is part of the global programme on Supporting Bilateral Energy Partnerships in Developing Countries and Emerging Economies.
-GIZ supports the German Federal Ministry for Economic Affairs and Energy (BMWi) in implementing and conceptually developing energy partnerships with Algeria, Brazil, Chile, China, Jordan, India, Mexico, Morocco, South Africa and Tunisia.
+GIZ supports the German Federal Ministry for Economic Affairs and Climate Action (BMWK) in implementing and conceptually developing energy partnerships (EP) and dialogue with Algeria, Brazil, Chile, China, Ethiopia, India, Jordan, Mexico, Morocco, South Africa and Tunisia.
 GIZ also supports the development of new dialogue structures with further developing countries and emerging economies.

 Algeria builds up an environmentally sustainable energy supply using renewable energy sources and efficient energy technologies.
 A key area of activity is to create the regulatory framework to promote renewable energy and energy efficiency.